AnPophale/MITACS-GRI-2023-Research-Internship/README.md

 * Outer Fuzzy PLS 2 (From literature) - Fuzzy clustering applied to the data in the original space and each data point is assigned to the cluster in which is has highest membership value.

 **Results and Conclusions:**
 As the training data is limited, a jackknife approach is used, where one observation is excluded from the dataset during training and later used for testing.
 This ensures that the model is tested on an unseen sample, and this process is repeated for all data points.
-Another approach used is similar to a k-fold cross validation, where we seperate out k observations from the data for testing and use the rest of the data for training.
+Another approach used is similar to a k-fold cross validation, where we separate out k observations from the data for testing and use the rest of the data for training.
 In each of the methods different combinations of the parameters h,c, and f are used as defined previosuly and the parameters with the best overall results are selected.

 Some of the results using the above methods are given in the figures below: